hyesung98/Road_Image_Acquisition_Program/README.md

  - **Fucntion View**

-   Setting Camera's recording and stopping and file storage location / Select the recording condition (distance, time) and its value
+   Setting camera's recording and stopping and file storage location / Select the recording condition (distance, time) and its value

     - **Record**